About Chipola

 Chipola’s four musical ensembles, College Chorus, Rock and Jazz Ensemble, Show Choir, and the President’s Ensemble perform throughout the Southeast.
 The Show Choir and the President’s Ensemble are chosen by audition.
 The Show Choir performs in such venues as Disney World, Sea World, and aboard cruise ships.

-Chipola Theatre produces three student productions each year and staged script readings.
-The 2022-2023 season included 9 to 5 The Musical, The Mountaintop, and You Can’t Take It With You.
+Chipola Theatre produces three student productions each year.
+The 2023-2024 season included Barefoot in the Park, Disney's Mary Poppins, and Fancy Nancy, the Musical.
 Each summer thousands of area children visit the Center to experience live theatre for the first time.
-This year children attended The Secret Garden.
+This year over 2000 children attended Fancy Nancy.

 Students attend the Florida Theatre Conference (FTC), the Southeastern Theatre Conference (SETC) and the United States Institute for Theatre Technology (USITT) for professional development opportunities.